Transmission-based precautions: Research

 Research studies in the form of randomized controlled trials and simulation studies are needed to determine the most effective types of personal protective equipment for preventing the transmission of infectious diseases to healthcare workers.
-There is low quality evidence that supports making improvements or modifications to personal protective equipment in order to help decrease contamination.
+There is low-quality evidence that supports making improvements or modifications to personal protective equipment to help decrease contamination.
 Examples of modifications include adding tabs to masks or gloves to ease removal and designing protective gowns so that gloves are removed at the same time.
 In addition, there is weak evidence that the following PPE approaches or techniques may lead to reduced contamination and improved compliance with PPE protocols: Wearing double gloves, following specific doffing (removal) procedures such as those from the CDC, and providing people with spoken instructions while removing PPE.

 Definitions

 Three categories of transmission-based precautions have been designed with respect to the modes of transmission, namely Contact precautions, Droplet precautions, and Airborne precautions.
 For some diseases with multiple routes of transmission, more than one transmission-based precautions category may be used.
 When used either singly or in combination, they are always used in addition to standard precautions.